mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 origin_set_header If-Modified-Since $http_if_modified_since;
 origin_pass My-Dynamic-Origin;
 ```
-You need to set the origin's "direct connection" option to "always direct" to make sure the edge servers fetch directly from the origin.
-Because this directive does not work when fetching from parent servers and the header field will be lost.
+In this case, you need to set the origin's "direct connection" option to "always direct" to make sure the edge servers contact the origin directly.
+This is because this directive does not work on requests to parent servers and the header field will be lost.

 ### [`proxy_buffering`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffering)